borekl/cvs-logwatcher/README.md

 directories.

 **`matchid`**
-Defines one or more MATCHID's as defined in the `logfiles` section.
+Defines one or more MATCHID's as defined in the `matches` section.
 This key is *required* and it is used for matching logfile matches to targets.
 Multiple targets can use the same MATCHID.